monetaproject/insight-skrypt/README.md

 # *MUE insight*
+All support questions for this fork should be directed to - [upgradeadvice](https://github.com/upgradeadvice)

 *MUE insight* is an open-source bitcoin blockchain explorer with complete REST and websocket APIs.
 Insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

-*All support questions for this fork should be directed to [upgradeadvice](https://github.com/upgradeadvice)

 *Insight* project is now split into two repositories.
 One for the [API](https://github.com/bitpay/insight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.